graceemlin/e-val/README.md

 git submodule update --init --recursive
 ```

-Download latest katago release and unzip into a directory called 'katago_bin' to make default CLI options line up
+Download the latest KataGo release and unzip it into a directory called 'katago_bin' to make the default CLI options line up

-Download a katago model and put it somewhere
+Download a KataGo model and put it somewhere

-Potentially need to install missing pypy packages
+Potentially need to install missing PyPy packages:
-sgfmill
+- sgfmill
-tqdm
+- tqdm

 You can tweak the configuration or which model is being used via the command line options